Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

 Although we can make sense of the above formulation for configurations that have $\eta_n=0$ eventually as $n\rightarrow\infty$ by supposing that $(T\eta)_n=0$ for integers that lie below the smallest $n$ such that $\eta_n=1$, describing the dynamics for configurations that lie outside this class of initial data requires further thought.
 In this direction, it is convenient to introduce an auxiliary sequence of variables $W=(W_n)_{n\in\mathbb{Z}}$ taking values in $\mathbb{Z}_+=\{0,1,\dots\}$, and observe that for the class of configurations just described, the equation at \eqref{bbsudkdv1} is equivalent to

 subject to the boundary condition $\lim_{n\rightarrow-\infty}W_n=0$; we note that the sequence $W$ can be interpreted as a `carrier process', with $W_n$ representing the number of balls shifted from $\{\dots,n-1,n\}$ to $\{n+1,n+2,\dots\}$, and the boundary condition at $-\infty$ means that the carrier is initially empty.
 For general $\eta$, the question then essentially becomes one of determining the existence and uniqueness of a corresponding carrier $W$ (as well as considering what the appropriate boundary condition for the carrier is as $n\rightarrow-\infty$).
-In \cite{CKST}, it was shown that one solution to this problem is given by first using a path $S=(S_n)_{n\in\mathbb{{Z}}}\in \mathbb{Z}^\mathbb{Z}$ to encode the configuration, setting $S_0=0$ and defining
+In \cite{CKST}, it was shown that one solution to this problem is given by first introducing a `path encoding' of the configuration, $S=(S_n)_{n\in\mathbb{{Z}}}\in \mathbb{Z}^\mathbb{Z}$ say, which is the antiderivative obtained by fixing $S_0=0$ and defining